amitport/EDEN-Distributed-Mean-Estimation/README.md

 # EDEN: Communication-Efficient and Robust Distributed Mean Estimation for Federated Learning

-This repository is the official implementation of 'EDEN: Communication-Efficient and Robust Distributed Mean Estimation for Federated Learning'.
+This repository is the official implementation of 'EDEN: Communication-Efficient and Robust Distributed Mean Estimation for Federated Learning' published at ICML 2022 ([arXiv:2108.08842](https://arxiv.org/abs/2108.08842)).

 ## Context